Introduction to Target Audience Groups

 11. Hire the best content writers or outsource content

-12. Get Client feedback on content
+12. Get Client feedback on the content

 Just as in any business, getting good feedback from customers and clients are invaluable for success.
 It is better to engage with the clients on a regular basis to get their feedback and make suitable changes in the content required.
 It makes sense to leverage the expertise of the client for industry insights.
-It is possible they are not great content writers, hence somebody should get in touch with them and note their feedback and suggestions.
-It can be through phone, one-to-one meetings, interviews etc.
+It is possible they are not great content writers; hence somebody should get in touch with them and note their feedback and suggestions.
+It can be through phone, one-to-one meetings, interviews, etc.

 Content marketing has been successful in both B2B and B2C marketing but requires different strategies.
 Good content cannot only nurture leads and sales conversion but also help in keeping customers engaged throughout the product lifecycle.